Theme - Dark Host

 - (89 points worth of models)

-(★) Note, if you don't like or have Skarre1, you won't want to get the Skarlock or Scrap Thralls.
+(★) Note, if you don't like or have Skarre1, you won't want to get the Scrap Thralls.
 They are only in the list for Skarre's unique Ritual Sacrifice spell.
-Most Cryx warcasters would be better with a second Deathripper instead.
+Most Cryx warcasters would be better with a Machine Wraith instead.

 To expand to 75 points, it really comes down to what you like the look of, what's available, and what you need to beat your local opponents.
 Look at the List Building Advice section for thoughts on what else is worthwhile to pick up.